The new Prime Minister Rishi Sunak has marked a change form Liz Truss and reintroduced the fracking ban.

 The overturning of the fracking ban would “end the UK’s short-termist approach to energy security once and for all,” she said.

-“It will not lower bills.
+Her scrapping of the ban was widely criticised, not only by opposition politicians, but also by environmentalists.
+Georgia Whitaker, oil and gas campaigner for Greenpeace UK said: “It will not lower bills.
 It will not make us less dependent on volatile gas markets.
 It will not reduce our carbon emissions.
-It may well not work at all because the UK does not have the vast empty expanses of the USA,” said Georgia Whitaker, oil and gas campaigner for Greenpeace UK.
+It may well not work at all because the UK does not have the vast empty expanses of the USA.